Tui Manuʻa

 Tui Manuʻa Elisala was the last title holder.

 Tui Manuʻa Matelita was the Tui Manuʻa from 1891 to 1895.

-Tui Manuʻa was the title of the ruler or paramount chief of the Manuʻa Islands in present-day American Samoa.

-The Tui Manuʻa Confederacy, or Samoan Empire, are descriptions sometimes given to Samoan expansionism and projected hegemony in Oceania which began with the founding of the Tui Manuʻa title.
+Tui Manuʻa was the title of the ruler or paramount chief of the Manuʻa Islands in present-day American Samoa, which expanded to become the Tui Manuʻa Confederacy, sometimes called the Samoan Empire.
+Samoan expansionism and projected hegemony in Oceania began with the founding of the Tui Manuʻa title.
 Traditional oral literature of Samoa and Manuʻa talks of a widespread Polynesian network or confederacy (or "empire").

 History

-The Tui Manuʻa is the oldest title of ancient Samoa and all Polynesia.
+The Tui Manuʻa is the oldest title of ancient Samoa and all of Polynesia.
 According to Samoan oral histories, the first Tui Manuʻa was the son of the Samoan supreme god, Tagaloa.
 In Samoan lore, the islands of Manuʻa (Ofu, Olosega, and Taʻu) are always the first lands to be created or drawn from the sea; consequently the Tui Manuʻa is the first human ruler mentioned.
 This "senior" ranking of the Tui Manuʻa title continues to be esteemed and acknowledged by Samoans despite the fact that the title itself has not been occupied since the American takeover in the early 20th century.